BuyBust: Production

-Theme
+Themes

 Journalists write that the film served as a social commentary on the presidency of Rodrigo Duterte and the consequences brought about following his controversial war on drugs.
 Writing in The Hollywood Reporter, Clarence Tsui said, "BuyBust is another strong Philippine entry seeking to debunk a strongman's promises of retaining social order through violence, which actually breeds irreversible moral corruption, casting every social class asunder."
 Tsui further writes that "Matti is probably making a point by depicting the masses as a loony army," citing the director's criticism of Duterte as well as his supporters, to whom he cast an inflammatory remark through social media.

 Release

 At the urging of the producers, Matti submitted the BuyBust script to the 2017 Metro Manila Film Festival, but was rejected in the first tier of the selection process.
 The executive committee who rejected Matti's script was composed of three new members that were tapped as replacements to those who had resigned due to issues of corruption within the committee.
 The resignees alleged that the committee favored "putting too much emphasis on commerce over art".
 Matti denounced the incident on a lengthy Facebook post, in which he argued that the selection process was "rigged" to favor "the powerful personalities controlling the festival".
 In the wake of the incident, he stated in early July 2017 that he does not intend to submit the finished film, which is the second tier of the selection process.

 The film was initially scheduled for a Philippine premiere on February 28, 2018, but was postponed after U.S. distributor Well Go USA acquired the North American rights to the film.
 The deal was brokered between Well Go USA executive Dylan Marchetti and Nate Bolotin of XYZ Films.

-The film had its world premiere at the New York Asian Film Festival (NYAFF) on June 29, 2018, and was the venue's closing feature film.
+The film had its world premiere at the New York Asian Film Festival on June 29, 2018, and was the venue's closing feature film.
 It was released in the Philippines on August 1, 2018, and was followed by a limited North American release on August 10.
 The Cinemalaya Independent Film Festival opened its 14th edition with BuyBust, held on August 4, 2018.